AitorAcosta/docker-server-backup/README.md

 Use the `restore` script to restore a file from S3.

-Assuming  you ran the image with `-e BACKUP_S3_BUCKET=mybucket -e BACKUP_S3_INSTANCE=myinstance` and you want to restore the file `s3://mybucket/myinstance/some/file.tar.gz.enc` into `/root/restored` in the container, just run:
+Assuming you ran the image with `-e BACKUP_S3_BUCKET=mybucket -e BACKUP_S3_INSTANCE=myinstance --name backup_container` and you want to restore the file `s3://mybucket/myinstance/some/file.tar.gz.enc` into `/root/restored` in the container, just run:

     docker exec -it backup_container restore some/file.tar.gz.enc /root/restored

+If the container was run by Docker Compose (assuming the service was called `backup`):

+    docker-compose exec backup restore some/file.tar.gz.enc /root/restored

+If you want to extract the restored files to the host, use a shared volume or `docker cp`.

 The file will be downloaded, decrypted and uncompressed for you. :wink: